Stewart's Corral

 What was unique to me, were the specific exposures that ruined everything for me.

-I grew up under BPA powerlines.
+I grew up very close to BPA powerlines.

 I grew up downwind of refineries.
 (One butcher at Lynden remarked about the livers of the cows/heifers shows serious disease near the aluminum refinery.)